 Limitation of the Solvency Ratio

 Although the solvency ratio is a useful measure, there is one area where it falls short.
 It does not factor in a company’s ability to acquire new funding sources in the long term, such as funds from stock or bonds.
 For such a reason, it should be used alongside other types of analysis to provide a comprehensive overview of a business’ solvency.

 Other Solvency Ratios

 Financial ratios enable us to draw meaningful comparisons regarding an organization’s long-term debt as it relates to its equity and assets.
-Use of ratios allows interested parties to assess the stability of the company’s capital structure.
-Here a few more ratios used to evaluate an organization’s capability to repay debts in the future.
+The use of ratios allows interested parties to assess the stability of the company’s capital structure.
+Here are a few more ratios used to evaluate an organization’s capability to repay debts in the future.

 1. Debt-to-Equity (D/E) Ratio